 12 – A book.
 It’s always a good idea to bring along a book when you’re camping to help you wind down in the evenings.
 This can be your latest fiction read or a book of puzzles and word searches – whatever you prefer!

 13 – Food.
 Be thoughtful about the food you bring when camping.
-Don’t burden yourself by hauling along way more than you need – and don’t let your family get hungry by forgetting the necessities.
+Don’t burden yourself by hauling along way more than you need.
+Don’t let your family get hungry by forgetting the necessities.
 Ingredients for s’mores are a must!

 14 – Cookware.
 You want to make sure you can actually cook the food you’ve brought to eat!
-If you don’t have too far to trek to your campsite, a cast-iron skillet or Dutch oven can be a great tool to elevate your camp food game.
-If you do have a bit of a hike to your campsite, however, look for lightweight items that are easy to haul along.
+If you don’t have too far to trek to your campsite.
+A cast-iron skillet or Dutch oven can be a great tool to elevate your camp food game.
+If you do have a bit of a hike to your campsite.
+Look for lightweight items that are easy to haul along.

 17 – Appropriate footwear.
 One of the fastest ways to find yourself miserable on a camping trip is to wear the wrong shoes.
-If your shoes aren’t comfortable to hike in, don’t provide enough warmth or insulation, or don’t offer enough separation between your foot and the rocky ground below, you’re going to have a bad time.
+If your shoes aren’t comfortable to hike in, don’t provide enough warmth or insulation.
+If they don’t offer enough separation between your foot and the rocky ground below, you’re going to have a bad time.

 18 – Garbage bags.
 Don’t leave yourself stuck without a place to put your trash.
 Garbage bags also come in handy when you need to keep your stuff – or yourself – try.
 Tear a couple of holes in the top and they make great makeshift ponchos

 19 – Bluetooth speaker.
-Some people prefer to enjoy the sounds of nature when they camp, but if you think the experience could be enhanced by some music – and you’re far enough away from your neighbors that you won’t disturb them – feel free to bring along a speaker to amplify the sound.
+Some people prefer to enjoy the sounds of nature when they camp, but if you think the experience could be enhanced by some music.
+If you’re far enough away from your neighbours that you won’t disturb them.
+Feel free to bring along a speaker to amplify the sound.

 20 – A multitool.
-These little devices come equipped with mini saws, screwdrivers, pliers, wrenches, bottle openers, scissors, and other handy gadgets that can be useful when you’re out in the woods.
+These little devices come equipped with mini saws, screwdrivers, pliers, wrenches, bottle openers, scissors, and other handy gadgets.
+These can be very useful when you’re out in the woods.
 Keep one on hand and you’ll be surprised to see how much use it gets.